-An entity may hold more than one of the aforementioned licences, as long as that does not condition the development of competitive markets for the petroleum products in accordance with the activities the entity pursues.
+An entity may hold more than one of the licences, as long as that does not limit the development of competitive markets for petroleum products in accordance with the activities the entity pursues.
 However, the holder of a distribution licence cannot hold a retail licence except (i) in the case of liquid gas and compressed natural gas, and (ii) for the operation of a sole point of fuel supply for the purposes of training in each of the country's provinces.

-In exceptional cases, the Minister responsible for the energy sector may authorise the distributor to operate more than one point of supply per province.
+In exceptional cases, the MIREME may authorise the distributor to operate more than one point of supply per province.

-The production licence comprises the categories of largescale production and small-scale production.
-The retail licence covers the operation of retail activities at fuel supply points and the operation of retail activities at points of resale.
+The production licence comprises the categories of largescale, medium-scale and small-scale production.
+The retail licence covers the operation of retail activities at storage facilities, at fuel supply points or at points of resale.